afteraryan/sem3-Java-OOP/LAB/Experiment 7/Experiment7.md

-5. You are required to compute the power of a number by implementing a calculator.
+5. Done: You are required to compute the power of a number by implementing a calculator.
 Create a class Calc which consists of a single method long power(int, int).
 This method takes two integers, a and b, as parameters and finds ab.
 If either a or b is negative, then the method must throw an exception which says "a and b should not be negative".
 Also, if both a and bare zero, then the method must throw an exception which says "a and b should not be zero"

 lang.Exception: a and b should not be negative.
 Complete the function power in class Calc and return the appropriate result after the power operation or an appropriate exception as detailed above.